qgriffith-zz/OpenEats/docs/config.rst

 Comments
 #########

-OpenEats2 uses 'Disqus'_ for its comment system.
+OpenEats2 uses `Disqus`_ for its comment system.
 In order to use Disqus on your OpenEats2 site you will need to apply for an API key and register your site.

 Disqus API Key